eosyn-z/eosyn-z.github.io/pages/howtodothat.md

 ---
 layout: default
-title: How to do that
+title: How To Do That
 permalink: /howtodothat/
+icon: 🤔
 ---

 <div class="main-content">